 - Driver inexperience — Car crash rates are the highest during the first year that a teenager is licensed.
-An inexperienced driver may make basic mistakes in relating to other cars.
-And they may not know how to respond in adverse weather or when road conditions are less than optimal.
+An inexperienced driver may make basic mistakes in relation to other cars.
+They may not know how to respond in adverse weather or when road conditions are less than optimal.

 - Driving with other teen passengers – According to the CDC, each additional person in a teen’s vehicle increases the chance of a car crash.
 Friends in the car pose not only a distraction.
 They can also make a teen driver more likely to take risks such as driving too fast.
 South Carolina recognizes the dangers of teenagers driving with friends.
 For those teens with conditional licenses (new drivers ages 15 and 16), teens are restricted to driving with no more than two passengers under age 21.
 The only exceptions are if the teen is driving to school or has an older licensed driver in the vehicle.

 - Driving at night – While the CDC indicates that nighttime crashes are more common than daytime crashes among all age groups, this is especially true for teen drivers.
 South Carolina also recognizes the issues presented by driver inexperience.
 It requires that teens with a conditional or restricted license have a licensed driver with them when driving after 6 p.m. or after 8 p.m. during daylight savings time.